Eigenbahn/vagrant-ansible-control-node/README.md

 I also projected using [generic/debian10](https://app.vagrantup.com/generic/boxes/debian10) from the [Roboxes](https://roboxes.org/) project but it came bundled with an old version of VirtualBox guest additions.

+Likewise, official Ubuntu boxes are also great but have an issue with slow startup time.

 #### Better defaults